Third Party Intermediaries (TPI’s), are also known as energy brokers or energy consultants.

 We take a percentage of the money recovered or saved as our success fee.

-Our advisors can explain this in further detail, and it will be set out clearly in our agreement with you.
+Our advisors can explain this in further detail, and it will be set out clearly in our agreement which you must sign up to in order for us to proceed with your claim.

 We will review the contracts put in place by the brokers without obligation or charge and review any documents or emails you may have that will help strengthen your claim.
 If you then wish to proceed with a claim, we will send over our fee agreement to be signed by you.
 Once that has been returned, we will proceed with your claim.